-This document is targeted at Apache PMC members.
-A Project Management Committee (PMC) is responsible for the proper management and oversight of an Apache project, and reports directly to the board quarterly.
-Every PMC has a Chairperson, who is also an officer of the ASF titled "Vice President, Apache Projectname".
+This document is for PMC members of ASF projects.
+A Project Management Committee (PMC) is responsible for the proper management and oversight of an Apache project, and reports directly to the board four times a year.
+Every PMC has a Chairperson, who is also an officer of the ASF with the title "Vice President, Apache Projectname".

 Terms in this section as used as per RFC2119.
 The Board expects all PMCs to understand and comply with these policies.

-PMC Chairs / Vice Presidents SHALL timely submit a report on their project health on a quarterly basis to the Board, or when requested by a director.
-In the absence of the PMC Chair, any other PMC members may write and submit the report.
+PMC Chairs / Vice Presidents SHALL submit a report on their project health on a quarterly basis to the Board, or when requested by a director.
+In the absence of the PMC Chair, or at their direction, any other PMC members may write and submit the report.

-Similarly, PMC Chairs SHALL ensure that board questions to the PMC about their report or about other project operations are answered back to the board@ mailing list and will ensure the PMC takes any actions required by the board.
+Similarly, PMC Chairs SHALL provide replies to board questions about the PMC report or other project operations to the board@ mailing list and will ensure the PMC takes any actions required by the board.

 PMCs SHALL ensure that they manage their projects brand and treat